 - PureVPN – Like IPVanish, PureVPN was also busted for giving up logs to US authorities, despite claiming to be a “no logs” service.
 We also found the speeds to be quite slow in our recent PureVPN vs NordVPN tests.

 - VPN Unlimited – I found this VPN to have problems with IPv6 leaks, which will expose your identity while torrenting.
+VPN Unlimited is also blocking torrenting traffic in the US, after getting sued by copyright holders.

 - CyberGhost VPN – We found many problems in our CyberGhost VPN review, including slow speeds, clunky apps, and the inability to access streaming websites.
 I have also noticed CyberGhost users complaining about getting DMCA notices while using this VPN: